-The number of emails (and the amount of web traffic) I receive regarding sample travel itineraries never ceases to amaze me.
+The number of emails (and the amount of web traffic) I receive regarding vacation itinerary ideas never ceases to amaze me.
 It makes sense, of course, when I break it down.
 I’ve always been a very Type-A person—I love plotting out the nitty-gritty details of travel—but most people simply want to get on a plane and go.

 Some travelers are looking for an actual travel itinerary planner, while others simply want to use a travel itinerary example that someone else created in order to build their own.
 If you continue reading, you’ll find options to take both of these routes as your departure date approaches, as well as some alternative choices if your needs are more complex.

 Specifically, I’ll be sharing travel itineraries from around the world, and explaining more about the planning service I offer.
 Whether your travel bucket list includes a month-long sojourn in Australia, spending several weeks in Japan or exploring European capitals from Athens to Zagreb, your next trip starts here.

 Why You Should Never Take a Trip Without an Itinerary

 Many years ago in Morocco, an Australian traveler named Erin made a blunt statement to me.
 “I don’t understand people who leave their homes and fly halfway across the world,” she said, “and then don’t do something incredible every day.”
 I agreed with what she said, but I also felt implicated by it.
 At that phase of my travel life, I very rarely had any plan (even a skeletal sample travel itinerary) and often just went where the wind blew, which resulted in many wasted or woefully under-used days.